What is the size of your email list? I mean, how many people do you have on your email list? Is your email list:

 It allows you to easily offer content upgrades and incentives with email signup forms.
 It also comes with easy to manage auto-responders allowing you to send drip emails.

-ConvertKit works a little differently than say Aweber, where all your subscribers are grouped into separate lists.
+ConvertKit works a little differently than other email service providers, where all your subscribers are grouped into separate lists.
 Instead, your subscribers are all in one big account list.

 But what’s nice about ConvertKit is the flexibility it gives you in segmenting (filtering) your subscribers.
 You can segment leads subscribed to specific Sequences, Forms, or Tags.
 Or you can segment based on Date.
 There’s even a pre-made filter to solely target your cold subscribers.